cobwebos/docs/articles/redis-cache/cache-java-get-started.md

 	import redis.clients.jedis.Jedis;
 	import redis.clients.jedis.JedisShardInfo;

-	/* Make sure your turn on non SSL port in Azure Redis using the Configuration section in the Azure portal */ public class App
+	/* Make sure you turn on non-SSL port in Azure Redis using the Configuration section in the Azure Portal */ public class App
 	{
 	  public static void main( String[] args )
 	  {
-        /* In this line, replace <name> with your cache name: */ JedisShardInfo shardInfo = new JedisShardInfo("<name>.redis.cache.windows.net", 6379);
+        /* In this line, replace <name> with your cache name: */ JedisShardInfo shardInfo = new JedisShardInfo("<name>.redis.cache.chinacloudapi.cn", 6379);
 	    shardInfo.setPassword("<key>"); /* Use your access key. */
 	    Jedis jedis = new Jedis(shardInfo);
      	jedis.set("foo", "bar");